 2D Art and Animation

-A mobile game with 200 character animations takes 800 MB just for textures.
+A mobile game with 200 character animations takes up 800 MB just for textures.
 Google Play rejects the APK due to size.
-Meanwhile, half the animations are variations of the same movement with minor differences.
-This is a classic problem for teams choosing frame-by-frame animation where skeletal rigging delivers better results at a fraction of the size.
+Meanwhile, half of the animations are variations of the same movement with minor differences.
+This is a classic problem for teams that chose frame-by-frame animation where skeletal animation provides a better result at a fraction of the size.

-- Concept art and illustrations — characters, environments, UI elements
+- Concept art and illustrations — characters, environment, UI elements, promo

-- Sprite animation — frame-by-frame, including Aseprite pipeline
+- Sprite animation — frame-by-frame in Aseprite with palette and frame optimization

-- Atlas optimization — TexturePacker, Unity Sprite Atlas, platform-specific packing
+- Atlas optimization — TexturePacker, Unity Sprite Atlas, platform-specific compression (ASTC, ETC2, DXT)

 |---|---|---|